-Approve Energy Conservation Project and Professional and Construction Services Award, College of Engineering Buildings, Urbana allows the University to undertake "energy conservation Act (110 ILCS 62/1 et seq.) allows the University to undertake "energy conservation measures" (ECMs) by engaging energy service companies.
+Approve Energy Conservation Project and Professional and Construction Services Award, College of Engineering Buildings, Urbana

+(31) The Public University Energy Conservation Act (110 ILCS 62/1 et seq.) allows the University to undertake "energy conservation measures" (ECMs) by engaging energy service companies.
 The guaranteed energy savings agreement shall include a written guarantee from the energy service company (ESCO) that either the energy or operational costs savings, or both, will meet or exceed within 20 years the costs of the energy conservation measures.
-The ESCO shall reimburse the public university for any shortfall of guaranteed energy savings projected in the contract.
+The ESCO shall reimburse the public University for any shortfall of guaranteed energy savings projected in the contract.